-While not strictly a transport cost, customer satisfaction is an important KPI across your organization.
+While not strictly a transportation cost, customer satisfaction is an important KPI across your organization.
 More accurate arrival times, backed up by more frequent communication, contributes to increased levels of customer satisfaction, reduced inbound call volumes and higher customer retention rates.
 These all contribute to the bottom line.

-Advanced routing software also offers strategic modelling to aid in making business decisions.
+Advanced routing optimization software also offers strategic modelling to aid in making business decisions.
 “What if” scenarios, such as changing the capacity of your vehicles, implementing different delivery days or adding new customer locations, can all be modeled, before implementation, so you can understand the financial impact of every decision.

-Lastly, routing software allows for a continuous improvement loop, where information gathered from drivers, customers, planners and telematics systems can be fed back into the software to make tomorrow’s route plans even more efficient than today’s.
+Lastly, routing optimization software allows for a continuous improvement loop, where information gathered from drivers, customers, planners and telematics systems can be fed back into the software to make tomorrow’s route plans even more efficient than today’s.